 Visit the Web site at: www.mannresearchcenter.com

-A new Martin Memorial Health Systems hospital is planned for the Florida Center for Innovation at Tradition in Port St. Lucie.
+The new Martin Health System hospital, Tradition Medical Center is now open at the Florida Center for Innovation at Tradition in Port St. Lucie.
 This medical facility will support residents in the St. Lucie County area.
 This not-for-profit, community-based health care organization offers preventative, primary and acute hospital care, as well as cancer care, wellness and rehabilitation services.
-Martin Memorial received state approval in June 2007 to build an 80-bed hospital in Tradition, which will serve the western Port St. Lucie community.
+Martin Health received state approval in June 2007 to build an 80-bed hospital in Tradition, which will serve the western Port St. Lucie community.
 However, final approval to begin construction is still underway.

-Committed to clinical trials, Martin Memorial continues to expand its capacity to collaborate with top researchers, helping to bring medical discoveries from the bench to the bedside - including a special focus on cancer research.
-Martin Memorial is affiliated with the H. Lee Moffitt Cancer Center, which sponsors hundreds of clinical trials to help develop safe and effective cancer treatments.
-In 2009, Martin Memorial intends to expand its clinical research to other disciplines, including infectious disease, neurology and cardiology.
-The vision for the future Martin Memorial hospital at FCI includes a dedicated phase 1 unit for conducting inpatient clinical trials in a variety of disciplines.
+Committed to clinical trials, Martin Health continues to expand its capacity to collaborate with top researchers, helping to bring medical discoveries from the bench to the bedside - including a special focus on cancer research.
+Martin Health is affiliated with the H. Lee Moffitt Cancer Center, which sponsors hundreds of clinical trials to help develop safe and effective cancer treatments.
+In 2009, Martin Health intends to expand its clinical research to other disciplines, including infectious disease, neurology and cardiology.
+The vision for the future Martin Health hospital at FCI includes a dedicated phase 1 unit for conducting inpatient clinical trials in a variety of disciplines.